How to Safely Pump Breast Milk While Driving a Car

 If you’re a nursing mom, you probably already know that pumping breast milk is part of the daily routine.
-It’s such an important part of being a mom that there are even apps for tracking when and how much you pump.
+It’s such an essential part of being a mom that there are even apps for tracking when and how much you pump.

-Proper technique can prevent spillage
+Proper technique can prevent spillage.

 - Make sure the pump is clean.